spruceid/kepler/ARCHITECTURE.md

 Orbit Method type.

 #### Orbit Roles
-The keyholder known as the Orbit Commander may determine virtually all aspects of the Orbit directly and indirectly by modifying the Orbit Manifest,
+The keyholder(s) known as the Orbit Commander(s) may determine virtually all aspects of the Orbit directly and indirectly by modifying the Orbit Manifest and issuing or revoking capabilities, including:
-including:
 - The list of public key-derived identifiers allowed to act as Orbit Commanders, Host Managers, Readers, Writers, Read Delegators, and Write Delegators.